top of page

 Wagyu Beef Gyoza

-The Wagyu Beef Gyoza, with its juicy filling and delicate crispy edges, was a delightful treat and a good pick if you have fussy eaters or diners who are not keen on seafood.
+The Wagyu Beef Gyoza, with its juicy filling and delicate crispy edges, they were a delightful treat and a good pick if you have fussy eaters or diners who are not keen on seafood.

 Grilled octopus slices with avocado and sauce on a plate